b4dpxl/Burp-Timestamp-Editor/README.md

-Provides a GUI to edit Unix timestamps in Burp message editors.
+Provides a GUI to view and edit Unix timestamps in Burp message editors.

-Select the timestamp, then right-click and choose "Edit Timestamp".
+Select the timestamp, then right-click and choose "Edit Timestamp" or "View Timestamp".
 It can handle timestamps in seconds, milliseconds, and microseconds (although the UI reverts this to 0 milli/microseconds).

-The menu item will be disabled if the selected value cannot be parsed as a timestamp.
+The "Edit Timestamp" menu is only available on editable objects, and is disabled if the selected value cannot be parsed as a timestamp.
 If it can be parsed, there is also a tooltip on the menu item showing the date, for a quick conversion.

+The "View Timestamp" menu is available on other objects (e.g. Proxy History), _if_ the selected value can be parsed as a timestamp.
+Again, if it can be parsed, there is a tooltip.

 #### Context menu
 ![](screens/ss1.png)